 KYTA Conference Scholarship Fund

 Partial scholarships for the KYTA Conference are available to people who demonstrate financial need.
 Scholarships typically cover 25 percent of your total cost, including tuition, housing, and meals.
 Meeting the eligibility guidelines for a scholarship is not a guarantee that you will receive one.
 Scholarship recipients are primarily housed in dormitory accommodations.
-Download scholarship information and application.
+Download KYTA Conference Scholarship Fund information and the application.

 Kripalu Center does not offer work exchange for our programs, but our Volunteer Program allows you to be supported by the practices of yoga and an inquiry into karma yoga and service.